Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Discussion and Suggested Indicators

-While most of our surveyed policies are focused on the governments and public sector, the cases of South Korea and Japan signal the options of also promoting OSS adoption and development in the national industries.
-This should be considered more explicitly by governments at large as many of the raised policy goals essentially are dependent on a skillful and competitive industry and vendor ecosystem.
-Small and medium sized enterprises knowledgeable about OSS development are, for example, critical for competitive and cost-efficient tenders, while also ensuring vendor independence for governments and public entities.
-National policies should, hence, take a holistic approach in how OSS adoption, development and collaboration, across whole of society.
+\textbf{Extend OSS policy beyond the public sector to the wider ecosystem.} While most of our surveyed policies are focused on the governments and public sector, the cases of South Korea and Japan signal the options of also promoting OSS adoption and development in the national industries.
+Our findings highlight how many of the policy goals—such as sovereignty, interoperability, and competitiveness—are dependent on a skilful and competitive vendor ecosystem.
+Small and medium-sized enterprises knowledgeable about OSS development are, for example, critical for competitive, cost-efficient tenders while also ensuring vendor independence for governments and public entities.
+National policies should, hence, take a more holistic approach to enabling OSS adoption, development, and collaboration across the whole of society.

-Policies should further, aligning with Blind et al. (\citeyear{blind2021impact}), consider both how procurement processes as well as skills development can be promoted and tailored.
-Inbound procurement focused policies can help to provide guidance and commitment of public entities wish for OSS-based solutions, motivating increased investments by SMEs.
-Skills strategies, training programs and calls for national capacity building can help grow the availability of a skilled workforce, required both for governments, industries and vendors to adopt OSS, and leverage it per their defined goals.
+\textbf{Integrate procurement and capability building as core policy levers.} Policies should further align with Blind et al.~\cite{blind2021impact}, considering how procurement processes as well as skills development can be promoted and tailored.
+Our analysis shows that these two dimensions are tightly coupled in practice.
+Inbound procurement-focused policies can provide guidance and commitment from public entities seeking OSS-based solutions, motivating increased investment by SMEs.
+Skills strategies, training programs, and calls for national capacity building can help increase the availability of a skilled workforce, required for governments, industries, and vendors to adopt OSS and leverage it per their defined goals.